radrich/richarmstrong.net/pages/about.md

 When I created a short class in 2015 on how to create a website from scratch I did it because everyone who stood behind me, while I coded, marvelled at my genius ability.
 I knew that learning to code was easy—if you understood the basics.
 I loved creating this class.
 It changed my life.
 And it changed thousands of other peoples’ lives.
 Since then I’ve created classes on everything I thought could help creatives—and people who didn’t think they were creative.
 Over the past few years I’ve **taught over 250,000 students** a bunch of skills, tools, and techniques.

-TapTapKaboom’s mission is to fire up people’s creativity and help creatives achieve their next level of success.
+I’m on a mission is to fire up people’s creativity and help creatives achieve their next level of success.
 I know what it’s like to feel stuck.
 I know what it’s like to not “get” something, and then to “get” it.
 And I’ve seen others go through the exact same thing.
 I also know what it’s like to have a dream come true, to make an app and a website for the first time, to get a book published.
 I know what it’s like to wake up with a sparkle in your eyes and a fire in your soul.
 Creating does that.
 That’s what I want to share.
 That’s what I want to get every single person on the planet doing.
 Creating.
 Intentionally.
 As themseleves.
 And going after those dreams.
 It’s possible.

-Big loves ❤️
-**Rich from TapTapKaboom**
+**Rich ✌️**

 {% endcomment %}